Updated: 7 minute read

 What to consider before choosing a bank

 • How do I prefer to bank?
-Not everyone has the time for in-person banking.
+Not everyone has time for in-person banking.
 An online platform or a mobile banking app lets you self-serve and can save you a lot of time.
 Make sure your banking platform provides this.

 • What do I need beyond basic banking?
-Today’s banking platforms come equipped with tools that help you budget, speed up accounting, help manage team spending, and streamline accounts payable.
-Make sure your platform of choice supports the features you’ll need!
+Today's banking platforms come equipped with tools that help you budget, speed up accounting, help manage team spending, and streamline accounts payable.
+Make sure your platform of choice supports the features you'll need.

 The top alternatives to Lili